dady8889/Onova.Publisher/README.md

   Onova.Publisher [options]

 Options:
   -n, --name <name>             Your application's name (name of executable without extension).
-Maximum 64 characters.
+Maximum 31 characters.
   -v, --version <version>       Version in format major.minor[.build[.revision]].
   -u, --url <url>               URL to web where the manifest resides.
-Maximum 1024 characters.
+Maximum 1023 characters.
   -i, --in, --target <target>   Folder which will get packed into a zip.
-  -o, --out, --output <output>  Output folder which will contain the publish folder.
-Publish folder will contain the updated manifest file, zip and installer. [default: .]
+  -o, --out, --output <output>  Folder which will contain the updated manifest file, zip and installer. [default: .\OnovaPublish]
   --no-releasenotes, --no-rn    Disables generation of an empty release note (.rn) file.
+  -s, --sign <sign>             Sign AppName.exe/.dll files and the installer.
+This field accepts SignTool parameters.
   -?, -h, --help                Show help and usage information
 ```